Likilee/HEADING_42/README.md

 ## Design
 ### 🥊 Header file configuration

-> The generated header file is written in the following structure.
+> The generated header file is written in the following order.

 | Top (#ifndef HEADER_NAME_H)               |
 | ---------------- |